butttcoin/0xBUTT/testcases/MiningTest/readme.md

-## The purpose of this test-file is to test the mining
+## The purpose of this test-case is to test the mining

 1. Mining should work
 2. Mining should increment the rewards